-Serbia, Bosnia: Flue gas 200MEUR project, bidders vs JICA ODA loan procedures9.
-May 2016. / News Serbia Energy
+Serbia, Bosnia: Flue gas 200MEUR project, bidders vs JICA ODA loan procedures, News Serbia Energy

 Financing for the construction of flue gas desulphurization plant (the first in Serbia) for TENT A was agreed by the Serbian president Boris Tadić during his visit to Japan in 2011.
 One of the most favorable loans in the recent history of Serbia of about EUR 250 million is provided by JICA, Japanese International Cooperation Agency through ODA loan (Japanese Tepsco).

 Thermal Power Plant Nikola Tesla in Obrenovac will be decommissioned on 01 January, 2018.
 Very few believe that decommissioning of boilers and closing down of the largest Serbian electricity “factory” is possible, because without its operation the third of the customers in the country would be left in the dark.
 That thermal power plant (and not just that one) is actually facing closing down, unless by that date Electric Power Industry of Serbia (EPS) applies Directive no. 2010/75/EU on industrial emissions (previously known as Large Combustion Plant Directive).
 This Directive foresees that each year – from 2018 to 2027 – limit values of emission of SO2 and NOx and particulate matter from flue gas of large combustion plants that use solid fuel would decrease.
 EPS does not have a big chance to avoid this EU Directive, and the obligations undertaken from it should be met by 31 December, 2017, since Serbia undertook them as the signatory of the Contracts of European Union and Energy Community of South East Europe.
 That, however, will not be an easy task for Serbia writes NoviMagazin weekly.